sk00t3r/ubuntu-ion3/README.md

 # Note:

-This is for installing **NEW** instances of the iond service.
-This script does not backup any wallet data.
+This is for installing a **NEW** instance of the iond service.
+This script does create backups of any wallet data (yet).
+Do not use this to upgrade from ion 2.0 wallets.

 My code is completely open, but piping to python/bash can be dangerous.
 Please review the code.

 **You may have to install some dependencies.
 To install run the following:**